joachimvelde/machine-learning/README.md

 Currently, running train will train and test the network on the MNITS dataset.
 The parameters will be stored in a binary file which will be loaded when running main.
 The main binary will open a window in raylib, where the user can draw digits.
 Right click clears the window.
-Press space to have the network guess which digit the user has drawn.
+Press space to have the network guess which digit has been drawn.
 The results will be printed to the terminal.

 [Add a gif/video showing the network guessing a hand drawn digit]